evildmp/diataxis-documentation-framework/how-to-use-diataxis.rst

 Diátaxis structure - but it will have assumed that shape *because* it has been improved.
 It's not the other way round, that the structure must be imposed upon documentation to improve it.

-In practice, this means that getting started with Diátaxis doesn't require thinking about dividing up your documentation into the four sections, or writing out headings to put material under.
+Getting started with Diátaxis does not require you to think about dividing up your documentation into four sections. **It certainly does not mean that you should create empty structures for tutorials/howto guides/reference/explanation with nothing in them.** Don't do that.
+It's horrible.

 Instead, following the workflow described in the next two sections, make changes where you see opportunities for improvement according to Diátaxis principles, so that the documentation starts to take a certain shape.
 At a certain